Set up billing with pods in Verily Workbench

 Note

-The user you add must be already onboarded to Workbench and may be from another Workbench org — that is, they don’t need to be members of the pod’s parent org.Additional pod operations
+The user you add must be already onboarded to Workbench and may be from another Workbench org — that is, they don't need to be members of the pod’s parent org.Update a pod's billing information or description

 See the wb pod